 With their passion for string quartet leading to the foundation of the multinational Pacific Quartet Vienna, the four musicians continue to enthuse audiences worldwide with their sensitive and warm sound alike.

-In 2016, the PQV won the August Pickhardt Price of the city of Basel as well as in 2015 1st prize, audience prize and special prize for the best interpretation of a work by Joseph Haydn at the 6th International Joseph Haydn Chamber Music Competition in Vienna.
+In 2015, the PQV won the 1st prize, audience prize and special prize for the best interpretation of a work by Joseph Haydn at the 6th International Joseph Haydn Chamber Music Competition in Vienna.
+The quartet also was awarded the August Pickhardt Prize of the city of Basel in 2016 and the New Austrian Sound of Music Prize for 2018/19.

 Chin-Ting Huang was born in Kaohsiung (Taiwan).
 At the age of nine she began to play the traditional Chinese instrument Erhu and just two years later became an award-winner of the Taiwanese National Competition.
 Until she was 20, she celebrated numerous victories in prestigious competitions.
 At the age of 14 she began violin lessons with Naoko Tomizawa and shortly thereafter was admitted to the National Sun Yat-Sen University.
 There, she majored in violin with Jen-Jie Yang with a minor in piano and completed her studies with a pedagogic diploma.
 During her formation, she developed a great interest in chamber music.
 It was by chance that she was led towards the viola, and already after a short time it became apparent that the viola would become her future.